 One important note: For online and blended students, costs are sometimes reallocated in different ways that do not mean savings from an overall systems standpoint.
-A virtual school, for instance, may not charge for certain services (i.e., special-education services) that are provided by the home district.
+A virtual school, for instance, may not charge for certain services (i.e., special education services) that are provided by the home district.
 This does not represent savings from a system level; it simply means that costs are divided between the virtual school and a student's home district.

-The cost figures outlined in Figure 1 represent estimates gathered from available public documents and conversations with experts and vendors within the field.
+The cost figures outlined in figure 3.1 represent estimates gathered from available public documents and conversations with experts and vendors within the field.
 A wide variety of funding levels exists within online learning; for example, research on virtual-school funding reveals that virtual schools are operating on funding levels that range from below \$4,000 per student to above \$9,000 per student.
 Given this fluctuation, we also provide an estimate for variation within each figure (although outlier models at both the high and low ends do not necessarily fall within these bands).

 Note once more that these figures outline current cost estimates within the field, as opposed to ideal or recommended expenditures.
-They do not speak to school quality or student outcomes, and are simply meant to provide a framework for important resourceallocation decisions at blended and virtual schools.
-Note, too, that state funding levels often drive the cost base for online learning; the ability and willingness of states to fund online learning sets the baseline for online costs.
-In this analysis, we attempt to separate costs and funding as much as possible.
+They do not speak to school quality or student outcomes, and are simply meant to provide a framework